 Read the full Philips Fidelio X3 review

-The Marshall Major IV are hands down the best value Marshall headphones you can buy right now.
-Stylish, raunchy, and with a ridiculous battery life of 80 hours, you’ll probably wonder why you should spend more on your next set of cans.
+The Marshall Major IV are hands down the best value Marshall headphones you can buy right now in my opinion.
+Stylish, raunchy, and with a ridiculous battery life of 80 hours, you’ll probably wonder why you should spend more on your next set of headphones.

-Sonically, they’re wonderfully dynamic, seemingly tuned with guitars in mind.
-Doing the heavy lifting are a pair of 40mm dynamic drivers, able to handle the wild excesses of Dragonforce (opens in new tab) shredding, and drop deep when Black Sabbath (opens in new tab)’s church bells toll.
+Sonically, I found them wonderfully dynamic, seemingly tuned with guitars in mind.
+Doing the heavy lifting are a pair of 40mm dynamic drivers, able to handle the wild excesses of Dragonforce shredding, and drop deep when Black Sabbath’s church bells toll.

 Read the full Marshall Major IV review

-While they aren’t the most expensive cans in our best over-headphones guide, the Apple AirPod Max aren’t far off.
-Not everyone will want to pony up for these beauties, but they are firmly on our wishlist.
-There’s a lot going on under the hood here too, making them a stellar choice for folks with fat bank balances who want oodles of comfort and knock-out sound.
+While they aren’t the most expensive headphones in our best over-headphones guide, the Apple AirPod Max aren’t far off.
+Not everyone will want to pony up for these beauties, but are they worth it?
+Well, there's a lot going on under the hood here which makes them a stellar choice for those with an Apple Music subscription.

 The Apple AirPod Max offer a detailed, super-crisp, spacious audio quality that does justice to a range of genres, with drivers fitted to deliver high-fidelity audio.
 There’s impressive active noise cancellation tech here too, so you can block everyone else out as often as you need.

-In terms of comfort, your ears have never had it so good - you can thank Apple’s knit mesh canopy and acoustically engineered memory foam cushions for that.
+In terms of comfort, my ears have never had it so good - and I can thank Apple’s knit mesh canopy and acoustically engineered memory foam cushions for that.
 Yep, these over-ear headphones offer the same comfort material as a plush mattress.

-Do drool over the five different colours you can buy ’em in – Green, Sky Blue, Space Grey, Pink, and Silver – but don’t look at the quite frankly ridiculous case they come in (seriously, Apple, what were you thinking?).
+Do drool over the five different colours you can buy them in – Green, Sky Blue, Space Grey, Pink, and Silver – but don’t look at the quite less than impressive case they come in.

 The Urbanista Miami are the first set of noise-cancelling headphones from the brand, and while the active noise cancellation isn’t good enough to rival the Apple, Bose or Sony over-ear headphones in this list, it’s decent for the lower price.

-And anyway, if you’re searching for over-ears you’re probably more concerned with how they sound, and the Urbanista Miami are pretty decent.
-Ok so they lack a little crispness and detail compared to powerhouse cans like the Apple AirPods Max, but they will make a decent fist of rock, metal and punk.
+And anyway, if you’re searching for over-ears you’re probably more concerned with how they sound - and the Urbanista Miami are pretty decent.
+I found that they lacked a little crispness and detail compared to powerhouse headphones, but they make a decent fist of rock, metal and punk.
 Pop and hip hop too, if they’re your bag.

-The battery life is better than on other over-ear headphones, with a reliable 50 hours of playback per charge, but the Marshall Major IV further up this guide offer 80 hours of battery for the same price.
+Battery life is better than some other over-ear headphones, with a reliable 50 hours of playback per charge, but the Marshall Major IV further up this guide offer 80 hours of battery for around the same price.

 Still, if you like to inject a little style and personality into your audio wear, the Urbanista Miami’s trump the Marshalls thanks to a greater range of colours, including red, white and green.

 The icing on the cake is the stunning sound.
-Solid, fast and punchy as anything, they’re a great choice for a bit of thrash metal, but they also have the luxury of detail and delicacy for those gentle acoustic moments.
-Other than the higher price and lack of folding, these B&Ws are just brilliant.
+Solid, fast and punchy as anything, they’re a great choice for a bit of thrash metal, but I also discovered they have the luxury of detail and delicacy for those gentle acoustic moments.
+Other than the higher price and lack of folding, these B&Ws are solid choice and come highly recommended.

 Read the full Bowers & Wilkins PX7 review

-The AKG K72s are proof that you can get a great pair of headphones on a tight budget.
-These simple, big, wired cans are built for comfort and longevity – you could easily wear them all day, every day, and they would never irritate and wouldn’t fall apart.
+The AKG K72 over-ear headphones are proof you can get a great pair of headphones on a tight budget.
+This simple, big, wired unit is built for comfort and longevity – you could easily wear them all day and they'd never irritate and wouldn’t fall apart.
 AKG actually bends the cable 80,000 times to ensure it’s as durable as possible.

-That cable is three metres long, so it's perfect for listening at home.
-And while the size of the headphones makes them relatively unsuited to outdoor use, they are closed-back so won’t irritate everyone around you if you're out and about for your daily constitutional.
+That cable is an impressive three metres long so it's perfect for wired listening at home if there's distance between your system and your sofa.
+And while the size of the headphones makes them relatively unsuited to outdoor use, they're closed-back so won’t irritate everyone around you if you're out and about for your daily constitutional.

-The sound is far, far better than the price would suggest – and much more grown-up than that of most similarly priced rivals.
-Open, airy and spacious, with plenty of punchy bass, you really can’t go wrong with the AKG K72s.
+I found the sound was far better than the price would suggest – and much more grown-up than that of most similarly priced rivals.
+Open, airy and spacious, with plenty of punchy bass, you really can’t go wrong with the AKG K72.

 Sennheiser’s Momentum Wireless headphones have been hugely successful over the last few years, and this MkIII version takes the range to brand new heights.
 The sound has been vastly improved over that of the already excellent Momentum 2.0 model.

-The new pair balances the energy of an excited puppy with the delicacy and eye for detail of a diligent Bonsai artist.
-There are new features too, including automatic pairing when the headphones are unfolded and automatic pause when removed from your head.
+These balance the energy of an excited puppy with the delicacy and eye for detail of a Bonsai master.
+There are cool features too, including automatic pairing when the headphones are unfolded and automatic pause when removed from your head.

 The only slight blot on the otherwise crisp, white paper are the high price and relatively short battery life, but if neither of those puts you off, these Sennheisers are a great option for over-ear headphones.